Complete Guide to ML System Design Interviews

 Start your interview by asking about necessary system requirements and checking in with your interviewer on your assumptions.

-• Recommendation: Ranks samples by similarity.
-Uses collaborative or user-based filtering model and large dataset with (user, item, rating) rows.
+• Recommendation: Rank samples by similarity.
+Use a collaborative or user-based filtering model and a large dataset with (user, item, rating) rows.

-• Regression: Predicts a continuous scalar value.
-Uses a regularized linear regression and a dataset mapping features to a scalar value.
+• Regression: Predict a continuous scalar value using regularized linear regression and a dataset mapping features to a scalar value.

-• Classification: Categorizes input into various categories.
-Uses logistic regression and a dataset mapping features to a category.
+• Classification: Categorize input into various categories.
+Use logistic regression and a dataset mapping features to a category.

-• Generation: Outputs new samples conditioned on an input.
-Uses a neural network and a dataset associating input and output space samples.
+• Generation: Output new samples conditioned on an input.
+Use a neural network and a dataset associating input and output space samples.

-• Ranking: Predicts an ordering of elements.
-Uses a regression model for ranking score and a dataset mapping from (element, element set) to goodness of element.
+• Ranking: Predict the order of elements.
+Use a regression model for ranking score and a dataset mapping from an element or element set to the element's goodness.

 • Accuracy and performance: Define the system's minimum accuracy and efficiency.
-Consider if accuracy can be compromised for performance during traffic peaks.
+Can accuracy be compromised for performance during traffic peaks?

 • Traffic/bandwidth: Estimate the number of simultaneous users and average traffic.
 Assess traffic distribution and expected Daily Average Users (DAUs).

-• Data sources and requirements: Identify available data sources and potential issues like noise or missing values, toxic content, and data privacy or copyright restrictions.
+• Data sources and requirements: Identify available data sources and potential issues, such as noise or missing values, toxic content, and data privacy or copyright restrictions.

-• Computational resources and constraints: Determine available computational resources for model training and serving and the possibility of workload parallelization.
+• Computational resources and constraints: Determine available computational resources for model training, serving, and the possibility of workload parallelization.

 Designing a data pipeline shows your interviewer that you understand the importance of high-quality data, not just high-quality algorithms.